sweeetland/lambda-hooks/README.md

 ### Rules of Hooks

-1. A hook must be a higher order function
+1. To create a hook you need a function (HookCreator) that returns another function (HookHandler)
 2. The returned function (HookHandler) must be async or return a promise
 3. The HookHandler accepts the state object as input and must return the state object
+4. Call the HookCreator as it is passed in to useHooks (in the hooks array)
-4. Your lambda function must be async
+5. Your lambda function must be async

 ## Recommendations